ionlyseespots/ambient-design/README.md

 We also extend HTML’s elements, attributes and values into design patterns to help you display your application’s UI clearly.

-> Please note that using Ambient Design requires the use of [Flexible Box Layout Module] (http://caniuse.com/#feat=flexbox)
+> Please note that Ambient requires the use of [Flexible Box Layout Module] (http://caniuse.com/#feat=flexbox)

 ## Demo

-To see Ambient in action, view the base grid system: http://ionlyseespots.github.io/ambient-design/examples/grid/index.html
+To see Ambient in action, view grid examples: http://ionlyseespots.github.io/ambient-design/examples/grid/index.html

 ## Quick Start